maxobur0001/StarFallEX-GMod_Admin-Chip/README.md

 This is the menu base from the admin chip.
 ## How do I add functions?
 To add a custom function, you need to find the "options" variable, and then add the name of your function to the curly brackets separated by commas in quotation marks.
 Functions have attributes:

-(SWITCH) is a cyclic function.
+* (SWITCH) is a cyclic function.
-(OFF) - included function
+* (OFF) - enabled and disabled function

-They should be added to the end.
+They should be added to the end at serverside.

 ### Single function
 For a single function code, add after if SERVER then: